dzervenes/dzervenes.github.io/research-methods/unit8.md

 # E-Portfolio Activity: Research Proposal Outline
 ---

-IThis formative activity involved drafting a research proposal outline focused on interpretable and reliable machine learning for epidemic forecasting.
+This formative activity involved drafting a research proposal outline focused on interpretable and reliable machine learning for epidemic forecasting.
 I defined the research problem, formulated a central question, and proposed a hybrid ML–epidemiological model integrating interpretability tools such as SHAP and LIME.
 The outline also addressed methodological planning, ethical considerations, and the development of a prototype forecasting tool.
 This submission helped clarify the research direction and guided the design of my final proposal.

 Full version available <a href="pdf/Outline research proposal.pdf" target="_blank" rel="noopener noreferrer">here</a>